 Hope that helps!

-When my daughter went away to college, she was away from home for the first time and living with a total stranger roomy.
+When my daughter was away from home for the first time and living with a total stranger roomy.
 I took a page from my Amish friends and made them each a "Sunshine Box."
-Whenever an Amish person needs a boost with a long recovery from illness or is down about something, the community and family make a Sunshine Box.
-There is a little gift to open each day for a month.
+Whenever an Amish person is ill or down about something, the community and family make a Sunshine Box.